intersystems-community/vscode-iris-jupyter-server/README.md

 	- `%%sql`

 > **Note:** Cells of a Polyglot IRIS notebook are not language-aware, so they lack syntax coloring, completions etc. The so-called 'cell magics' tell the server-side code executor class which language to run, but the Jupyter notebook extension is not currently able to use them to vary the cell language in the editor.

+## Use With `objectscript.conn`

+If you already use the `objectscript.conn` settings object to connect VS Code to your IRIS server, you can reference that connection definition in your Jupyter Server URL.

+- Enter `http://localhost:50773/:?token=1` to connect to the namespace set in the `ns` property of your `objectscript.conn` settings object.
+- Enter `http://localhost:50773/:`_namespace_`?token=1` to connect to a different namespace.

+Your `objectscript.conn` must have one of the following formats:
+- `{ "active": true, "host": "xxx", "port": nn, "username": "uuu", "password": "***", "ns": "YYY" }`
+- `{ "active": true, "server": "xxx", "ns": "YYY" }`

+The first format requires a password to be stored as plaintext.
+The second format avoids this risk by leveraging Server Manager's secure credential storage.

+Both formats may optionally specify `"https": true`.

 ## Other Resources